 This Netting Agreement (the "Netting Agreement") is made and entered into this ____ day of _______, 2001 (the "Effective Date") by and between Carolina Power & Light Company and Enron North America Corporation (each may be referred to individually as "Party" or collectively as "Parties.")

-The provisions of this Netting Agreement shall apply to all transactions between Carolina Power & Light Company and _____________________ that provide for the purchase and/or sale of natural gas and related any future or now existing naturaltransportation and storage charges (each an “Agreement” and together the "Agreements"), including but not exclusive of any such Agreements and the transactions pursuant thereto that were executed prior to the Effective Date of this Netting Agreement, but which have not been fully performed as of the Effective Date.
+The provisions of this Netting Agreement shall apply to all transactions between Carolina Power & Light Company and _____________________ that provide for the purchase and/or sale of natural gas and all related charges to the delivery point under any future or now existing natural gas Agreements (each an “Agreement” and together the "Agreements"), including but not exclusive of any such Agreements and the transactions pursuant thereto that were executed prior to the Effective Date of this Netting Agreement, but which have not been fully performed as of the Effective Date.

 NOW, THEREFORE, in consideration of the mutual benefits to be obtained therefrom, the rights and duties assessed herein, and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties agree as follows:

 1. Netting of Payments.
-Notwithstanding any other provision of the Agreements, the Parties hereby agree that they shall discharge mutual debts and payment obligations due and owing to each other under the Agreements through netting, in which case all amounts owed by each Party to the other Party for the purchase of natural gas and related ttransportation and storage charges on any day under the Agreements, including any related liquidated damages, interest, and payments or credits, shall be offset so that only the excess amount remaining due after such amounts owed by each of the Parties have been netted against each other shall be paid by the Party who owes such net amount (the "Debtor") to the other Party (the "Creditor") in accordance with Section 2 of this Netting Agreement.
+Notwithstanding any other provision of the Agreements, the Parties hereby agree that they shall discharge mutual debts and payment obligations due and owing to each other under the Agreements through netting, in which case all amounts owed by each Party to the other Party for the purchase of natural gas and all related charges to the delivery point on any day under the Agreements, including any related liquidated damages, interest, and payments or credits, shall be offset so that only the excess amount remaining due after such amounts owed by each of the Parties have been netted against each other shall be paid by the Party who owes such net amount (the "Debtor") to the other Party (the "Creditor") in accordance with Section 2 of this Netting Agreement.

 2. Reconciliation, Billing and Payment.